lai-consortium/lai-consortium.github.io/content/authors/siyar/_index.md

   - User Committee
 ---
 # Biography
-Siyar Kisin is Senior Business Development Manager at Technology Transfer Office of Erasmus MC Rotterdam, The Netherlands.
+Siyar is an experienced business development professional, currently serving as the Senior Business Development Manager at Erasmus MC’s Technology Transfer Office.
+With a robust academic foundation in Bio-Pharmaceutical Sciences from Leiden University, Siyar holds a Master’s degree specializing in Science Based Business, equipping him with a unique blend of scientific knowledge and business acumen.

+Before joining Erasmus MC in 2019, Siyar accumulated five years of diverse experience in various business roles within multinational companies.
+His expertise spans key areas such as account management, negotiations, and intellectual property protection, making him a valuable asset in navigating the complexities of technology transfer and commercialization.

+Siyar is dedicated to utilizing his skills to support the LAI consortium in achieving its mission to positively impact the lives of patients.